hamsternipples/nosedocs/noseblog.md

 I wonder if that is one of the attracting factors for me to bridge the gap between my non-physical source and this physical experience. since that desire is in fact probably the main contributing reason why there are so many incompatibilities, it's sort of like a problem that created itself as a solution to itself. crazy

+### 2018-09-20 09:10 - dream-state interaction with mom

+I can't remember the question she asked me, but I insisted on giving her an answer she didn't want to hear. it felt like she tried to interrupt me a few times, but I pushed through and was able to tell her how important the home-schooling was for me.
+I said something like, "she wasn't expecting ______ from me so I didn't need to prove my smartness to anyone"

+I'll ask her for the exact quote in the morning :)

 # potential topics

 ### - the uncontrollable visual capacity